tldr-pages/tldr/pages/common/virt-install.md

 > Create virtual machines with libvirt and begin OS installation.
 > More information: <https://virt-manager.org/>.

-- Create a virtual machine with 1 GiB RAM and 12 GiB storage and start a Debian installation:
+- Create a virtual machine with 1 GB RAM and 12 GB storage and start a Debian installation:

 `virt-install --name {{vm_name}} --memory {{1024}} --disk path={{path/to/image.qcow2}},size={{12}} --cdrom {{path/to/debian.iso}}`